EvictionLab/eviction-lab-website/content/updates/research/eviction-was-a-deadly-risk-during-the-covid-19-pandemic/index.md

 This research is based on our [groundbreaking collaboration with the U.S. Census Bureau](https://evictionlab.org/who-is-evicted-in-america/).
 For this study, we matched eviction filing data we collected during the pandemic through the  [Eviction Tracking System](https://evictionlab.org/eviction-tracking/) (ETS) with death records provided by the Census.
 This, plus our pre-pandemic eviction data, allowed us to calculate excess mortality: how much higher than normal death rates were following eviction filing during the pandemic.

-{{< pullquote "People who faced an eviction filing during the pandemic died at over twice the rate that was normal prior to the pandemic" >}}
+{{< pullquote "People who faced an eviction filing during the pandemic died at over twice the rate that was normal prior to the pandemic." >}}

 For renters facing eviction, observed mortality rates during the pandemic were 238.6 per 100,000 person-months, 106% higher than what we would have expected based on pre-pandemic patterns (116.5; see Figure 1).
 In other words, people who faced an eviction filing during the pandemic died at over twice the rate that was normal prior to the pandemic.
 By comparison, pre-pandemic mortality among the general population was lower and it increased by less: excess mortality among the general population in these same locations was only 9% higher than expected.
 Put another way, excess mortality was ten times higher for renters threatened with eviction as compared to the general population.